43+ Remote Learning Activities for K-12: 2026 Guide

 Hyperdocs Screenshot

-Learners navigate an Engage, Explore, Explain, Apply journey in a single, link-rich doc or deck.
+Learners navigate an Engage, Explore, Explain, Apply journey in a single, link rich doc or deck.
 Independence grows as they choose paths, curate sources, and create to show mastery.
+This structure maps neatly to the 5E lesson plan model, making it easy to align with established instructional frameworks.

 2. Digital Interactive Notebooks